morrownr/8821cu-20210916/README.md

 this driver, you MUST remove anything that the previous attempt installed BEFORE attempting to install this driver.
 This driver can be removed with the script called `./remove-driver.sh`.
-Information is available in the section called `Removal of the Driver.` You can get a good idea as to whether you need to remove a previously installed driver by running the following command:
+Information is available in the section called `Removal of the Driver`.
+You can get a good idea as to whether you need to remove a previously installed driver by running the following command: